 The general consensus on a CBD-infused brew is that the caffeine stimulates the nervous system, boosting dopamine which helps the brain focus, and the CBD works to decrease anxiety which, when in overdrive, can cause a severe lack of focus.
 Both caffeine and CBD are also thought to have antioxidant properties that can protect your cells from free radical damage.
 Sounds pretty good, right?

 What Can I Expect From Drinking CBD Coffee?

-Because CBD affects everyone differently, some find the mixture of caffeine and a low dose of cannabidiol to be too stimulating while others find it gives them a hyper-focus for completing daily tasks.
-Those who find caffeine alone too much might rejoice in knowing that many report a CBD blend added to their morning cuppa takes the edge off and their regular caffeine jitters are gone altogether.
+Because CBD affects everyone differently, some find the mixture of caffeine and a low dose of cannabidiol too stimulating, while others find it gives them a hyper-focus for completing daily tasks.
+Those who find caffeine alone too much might rejoice in knowing that many report a CBD blend added to their morning cuppa takes the edge off, and their regular caffeine jitters are gone altogether.

 What to Look For